 Dreaming of a holiday France?
 Get on a ferry from Santa Teresa Di Gallura to Corsica through our online booking platform.
 Our website provides you with all the info you need, including the routes, timetables, prices travel times for the ferry crossings to Corsica from Santa Teresa Di Gallura.

-The ferry connections between Santa Teresa Di Gallura and Corsica are covered by the sailing company Moby who provide 29 weekly sailings with travel times that range between 30 min and 50 min and all day departures.
+The ferry connections between Santa Teresa Di Gallura and Corsica are covered by the sailing company Moby who provide 40 weekly sailings with travel times that don't exceed 50 minutes and typically morning and afternoon departures.
 Ships that operate this crossing allow both vehicles and foot passengers.
 Once on board, you can enjoy all of the services provided to make your trip as pleasant as possible.

 Have you already decided on your destination?
 Book your trip now in just a few steps!